jvde-github/AIS-catcher/README.md

 cd build
 cmake ..
 make
+sudo make install
 ```
 For the SDRPlay the software needs to be downloaded and installed from the website of the manufacturer.
 Once installed, the AIS-catcher build process automatically includes it in the build if available.

-For Windows, cmake provides two options as library source.
+For Windows, clone the project and open the directory with AIS-catcher.
+The ```cmake``` file provides two options as source for the libaries.
 The first is to install all the drivers via PothosSDR from [here](https://downloads.myriadrf.org/builds/PothosSDR/).
-After that open the directory with the AIS-catcher files in Visual Studio.
 The cmake file will locate the installation directory and link against these libraries.
-The alternative is to use ```vcpkg``` which currently only has the libraries for RTL-SDR and ZMQ (see next section as well).
+The alternative is to use ```vcpkg``` which currently only offers the libraries for RTL-SDR and ZeroMQ (see next section as well).
 Of course, you can save yourself the hassle and download the Windows binaries from above.

 ### Microsoft Visual Studio 2019+ via solution file (RTL-SDR/ZMQ only)